Pofay/pofay.github.io/_posts/2018-10-25-improving-code-used-in-previous-post.md

 Because of how the lcd's API is designed.
 Once you call `setCursor()` it **clears up the lcd display** and was designed to be like that for optimization purposes.

-So right now I'm looking to transfer to a Framework called [Johnny Five][johnny-five] since its APIs are more high level than the ones provided in lcd.
+So right now I'm looking to transfer to a Framework called [Johnny Five][johnny-five] since its APIs are more high level than the ones provided in [lcd][lcd].

 [article]: https://pofay.github.io/2018/10/18/Using-Javasciprt-to-display-text-on-lcd-using-rpi.html
 [node]: https://nodejs.org/en/